COSSAS/SOARCA/docs/content/en/docs/core-components/decomposer.md

 Interface for interfacing with the Executor this will in turn select and execute the command on the right [module](/docs/core-components/modules) or [fin](/docs/soarca-extensions/).

 ### Execution details
-The struct contains the details of the execution (execution id which is created for every execution) and the playbook id. the combination of these are unique.
+The struct contains the details of the execution (execution id which is created for every execution) and the playbook id.
+The combination of these is unique.

 ## Decomposition of playbook